antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Q: Which mutation type in BRAF is the most prominent.

-Up to now we have investigated the transcriptome and the genomics data separately except for  some annotation of hypermutations which was the result of the genomics analysis.
+Up to now we have investigated the transcriptome and the genomics data separately except for  some annotation of the hypermutation status which was the result of the genomics analysis.

 Q: If you want to find out what patient with or without a certain mutation have an effect on  pathway (in)activation of other means of gene regulation.
 What do you need for further analysis in the R2 platform??.
 Suppose we want to find differential expressed genes with or without a mutated BRAF gene.

 A: Annotate this cohort with the mutations for each patient.

-In r2 you can easily with the somatic variation module annotate each sample with the mutation status in a cohort.
-So you can use all te mutations reporeted as already seen and take this to the geneexpression dataset(s).
+In r2 you can easily use  the somatic variation module to annotate each sample with the mutation status in a cohort.
+So you can use all te mutations reported annotate your datset and take this to the geneexpression dataset(s).
 Below is pictured as you have already used in the previous excercises how you can use these tracks (annotations) to find differentially expressed genes.
-Imagine the endless hours you can spend to find DEG genes you can find with performing these tests when you combine information of the genomic data together with the geneexpression data.
+Imagine the endless hours you can spend to find DEG genes with performing these tests when you combine information of the genomic data together with the gene expression data.

 ![](_static/images/MolOncCRC/mutation_track_usage.png "mutation_track_usage.png")